 The Burren Slow Food Festival (May)

 For anyone who hasn’t yet come across the term, ‘slow food’ is, in short, a movement: it is a celebration of food that is made and eaten slowly, intentionally, and mindfully.
 There is also a heavy emphasis on a production process with a small footprint; if it is actively fighting against harming the environment, chances are it qualifies as slow food.

 The Burren Slow Food Festival is one such celebration dedicated to knowing and understanding where your food comes from and the economic, political, and agricultural aspects of the entire culture of the food processing industry.
 This May festival offers food and cooking demonstrations, meet and greets with local food producers who keep their farming local, and sampling of some of the freshest, Ireland-produced food around.
 You might never have thought of food as ‘endangered,’ but that’s just the kind of eye-opening information you’ll learn about if you attend!

 Galway International Arts Festival (July)

 The GIAF (Galway International Arts Festival) happens in July each year.
-Now in its 40th year, the festival sees installations and contributions by musicians, dance companies, theater productions and more.
+Now in its 40th year, the festival sees installations and contributions by musicians, dance companies, theater productions, and more.
 The festival has grown to such a size that it overtakes several venues within the city, many with extra accessibility and sustainability initiatives.

 Think anything and everything, including street dancing performances, giant puppeteering, and on-the-spot live music jam sessions.
-Whether your particular arts interests lie in theater, music, dance, visual arts, or comedy, there are sure to be dozens of shows you’ll be ecstatic to see.
+Whether your particular arts interests lie in the theater, music, dance, visual arts, or comedy, there are sure to be dozens of shows you’ll be ecstatic to see.
 The annual recorded talks are also on display, where people ranging from red carpet stars and playwrights to CEOs are interviewed to talk about their perception of issues faced by our world today.

 Cork Folk Festival (October)